-You probably spent some time as a teenager reading John Steinbeck’s novella Of Mice and Men.
-Even if you know about Lennie and George’s heartbreaking pursuit of life, liberty, and a hutch full of rabbits, there are a few things you might have missed about the iconic story during English class.
-To commemorate what would have been Steinbeck's 115th birthday, here are 15 things you might not have known about Of Mice and Men.
+You probably spent some time as a teenager reading John Steinbeck’s novella Of Mice and Men, published in February 1937.
+But even if you know all about Lennie and George’s heartbreaking pursuit of life, liberty, and a hutch full of rabbits, there are a few things about this iconic piece of literature that might not have been covered in English class.

 Although he was a Stanford University graduate and had published five books by the time he wrote Of Mice and Men, Steinbeck had more in common with his itinerant main characters than readers might have expected.
 “I was a bindle-stiff myself for quite a spell,” the author told The New York Times in 1937, employing the now archaic nickname for migrant workers.
 “I worked in the same country that the story is laid in.”
 With Of Mice and Men, Steinbeck wanted to tell the story of a community largely unheralded in literature and high culture.